 The first phase saw the full renovation of No.12 Lincoln’s Inn Fields including the creation of a new temporary exhibition gallery and a shop.
 Phase 2 last year saw the restoration of Soane’s private apartments and architectural model room.
-This latest phase, opened to the public since Tuesday 13 September, 2016 has seen restoration of the Lobby, Ante Room, Catacombs, and the Kitchen, as well as the creation of a second flexible exhibition space – the Foyle Space.
+This second phase, opened to the public since Tuesday 13 September, 2016 saw the restoration of the Lobby, Ante Room, Catacombs, and the Kitchen, as well as the creation of a second flexible exhibition space – the Foyle Space.
 This five-year, £7 million project would not have been possible without the generous support of our donors, including the Heritage Lottery Fund.

 Although Soane wanted his house and collection to be preserved exactly as they were after his death, over the years, curators have made significant alterations to some areas.
 Though well-meaning, these curators sometimes changed things that Soane would not have wanted changed.